 Pilates is one of the fastest growing workout routines in the United States and around the world.
 This popularity is due to the many benefits of Pilates like enhanced strength, flexibility, and agility due to regular practice.
 More than just a regular exercise, Pilates is recommended by physicians for rehabilitation treatment after an injury.
 If you are experiencing a horrible back ache, you can try Pilates, since it has proven to be beneficial for moderate to severe spinal conditions.

-http://www.becomebodywise.net/wp-content/uploads/2017/10/physical_therapy_pearl_district_bodywise.jpg251735bodywisehttp://www.becomebodywise.net/wp-content/uploads/2015/12/bodywise-web-logo.pngbodywise2017-10-07 00:45:082017-10-07 00:46:22Pilates: A Great Physical Therapy Alternative For Injury Rehabilitation
+https://www.becomebodywise.net/wp-content/uploads/2017/10/physical_therapy_pearl_district_bodywise.jpg251735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-10-07 00:45:082017-10-07 00:46:22Pilates: A Great Physical Therapy Alternative For Injury Rehabilitation